Story Times with Frank - 1

 4 – Frank Meets the Buddha

-Over the years, Frank became an ardent god believer.
+Over the years, Frank became an ardent God believer.
 But he was still having some doubts.
-Friends advised him to see the Buddha.
+Friends advised him to see the Buddha - The Tathagata.
 They said, the Buddha would be able to satisfy his queries.
 One day, Frank made up his mind and went to Venuvana Vihara where the Buddha was in rainy-season meditation retreat.
-After vowing, Frank placed his question, “Bhagavan Buddha, the omniscient, the supremely compassionate awakened one – a question is bothering me very much.”
+After vowing, Frank placed his question, “Bagavan Buddha, the omniscient, the supremely compassionate awakened one – a question is bothering me very much.”

 “Have peace Frank.
 Speak without hesitation.”
 The Buddha calmed and assured Frank.